 1 – Heiglium (Hg): One for the Money (Isotopes: Year One, Atlas Shrugged: Part I, One Missed Call, The Twilight Saga: Breaking Dawn – Part 1.
 Scientists continue to study whether The Single Moms Club, and First Daughter can be classified as Heiglium, or whether they are something more sinister … Known forms: The Part I Form often refers to movies based on books that have been split into two or more parts.)

 2 – Sequellium (Sq): Cradle 2 the Grave (Isotopes: 2 Fast 2 Furious, Crank 2: High Voltage, Troll 2, Weekend at Bernie’s 2, Grown Ups 2, Highlander 2: The Quickening, Caddyshack II, A Haunted House 2, Atlas Shrugged: Part II, Paul Blart: Mall Cop 2, Critters 2: The Main Course, Zoolander 2, Cheaper by the Dozen 2, Basic Instinct 2, Ride Along 2, Big Momma’s House 2, RoboCop 2, Friday the 13th Part 2, Miss Congeniality 2 Armed and Fabulous, Species II, Superbabies: Baby Geniuses 2, The Ring Two, Speed 2: Cruise Control, Cannonball Run II, Police Academy 2: Their First Assignment, Predator 2, Jungle 2 Jungle, Lawnmower Man 2: Beyond Cyberspace, Rambo: First Blood Part II, The Odd Couple II, Crocodile Dundee II, Book of Shadows: Blair Witch 2, Sex and the City 2, The Rage: Carrie 2, Problem Child 2, Young Guns II, Halloween II (1981), Two of a Kind, Meatballs Part II, Men in Black II, Halloween II (2009).
 Scientists continue to study whether Double Team can be grouped with these isotopes.
 Known forms: After years of diligent work a non-sequel form of this smellement was found!
 Non-sequel Sequellium appears to mimic the properties of the more common sequel form without having the stability of a prequel.
-The confounds and delights the BMT scientists worldwide!
+This confounds and delights the BMT scientists worldwide!
 NOTE: A second example, Two of a Kind, adds the mystery that started with Cradle 2 the Grave!)